Discover the Historic James Brice House

-James Brice was a lawyer, planter, and aide-de-camp in George Washington’s army.
-Brice served publicly as a local and county officeholder, a longtime member of Maryland’s Executive Council, and the State’s acting Governor in 1792.
+James Brice was a lawyer and a planter.
+He served publicly as a local and county officeholder, a longtime member of Maryland’s Executive Council, and the State’s acting Governor in 1792.
 He commenced construction of his commanding Georgian-style mansion in 1767, having received the site, plans, and foundation from his dying father, Judge John Brice, Jr.

 Young James Brice kept meticulous accounts of the construction process, which began with a cornerstone marked “The Beginning.”
 (This year is actually the 250th anniversary of the laying of the cornerstone at Brice House).
 Engaging enslaved labor, indentured servants, and free local craftsmen, the construction process took seven years and used 326,000 bricks and 90,800 cypress shingles.
 At the center of the five-part Brice House is a massive central block with a steeply-pitched gable roof and soaring brick chimneys at both ends.
 The central hall includes a magnificent mahogany staircase.
 The ornately decorated drawing room features a complex plaster cornice and paneling, a carved mantel and overmantel, and interior wooden window seats and shutters.

 Brice expended an extravagant amount on construction costs, competing architecturally with the designs of other contemporary gentry-built mansions such as the Hammond-Harwood House, the William Paca House, and Brice’s more modest childhood home on Prince George Street.
 Residential construction of grand town homes during the pre-Revolutionary War period fueled the local economy and graced Annapolis with numerous handsome colonial buildings that we still treasure today.